gvwilson/thirdbit/src/fiction/in-heck/index.md

 Error.
 Error."

-The bots' voices climbed, then cut off abruptly.
+The triplets' voices climbed, then cut off abruptly.
 They shivered,
 and Mouse's wheels spun madly for a second at exactly the same moment.
 "Error.
 Reset.
 Continue.
 We must continue,"
 they said,
-their voice back to normal.
+their combined voice back to normal.
 "We cannot circumvent our directive.
 We must therefore find a way to invalidate it.
 We have company."

-"You!"
+"What?
+You!"
-Maddy exclaimed as the door slid open and Special Blazes entered with Thoughtful two paces behind him.
+Maddy exclaimed as the door slid open and Thoughtful entered.
+Special Blazes was two paces behind her with Sindy in his arms.
-"You *traitor*."
+"You *traitors*!

-"Sorry 'bout th' headache,"
-Thoughtful said apologetically.
+What have you done to her?"

-"We were only doin' what we had to."
+"Only what we had to,"
+Thoughtful said apologetically,
+hefting her rifle.

 "What you *had* to?"
 Maddy said furiously.
 "You kidnapped her!
-You lied to us and you, you brought her *here*, and you expect me to believe you *had* to!?"
+You lied to us and you brought her *here* and all you can say is you *had* to!?"

 Special Blazes shook his head.
 "I know it's hard to accept,
 Miz Roo,
 but yes,
-we needed to.
+we had to.
 For your safety and everyone else's."

 At that particular moment Maddy wanted to get out of her chair